-Since 1985, the lawyers at Shapiro & Appleton have dedicated their practice to helping people when they need it most.
+Since 1985, the lawyers affiliated with Shapiro, Washburn & Sharp have dedicated their practice to helping people when they need it most.
 Our clients are usually down and out after a serious accident, struggling financially, physically, and emotionally.
 We take pride in advocating for the downtrodden and injured and getting the financial restitution they are owed.

 During the mid-1990s, the firm represented a quadriplegic railroad worker and obtained what was then the largest reported settlement for a railroad worker nationwide, against CSX.
 The terms of the settlement were confidential.